Lauren E. Kohut

 Using spatial analysis to model human-scale perception and mobility to understand how dynamic human-landscape interactions shape social, political and economic interaction at multiple scales.

-The Proyecto Arqueologico Pukaras de Colca (PAPC) seeks to understand how long-term social and political processes of polity formation and colonization were negotiated in a landscape of warfare.
+Understanding how long-term social and political processes of polity formation and colonization were negotiated in a landscape of warfare.